Skip to main content

 This is one of the national impact indicators of the 2014–2020 Rural Development Programme for Mainland Finland.

-The indicator will next be updated in spring 2023.
+The indicator will next be updated in autumn 2025.